11 Unsettling Facts About Surviving A Shot To The Head

 The Bullet Track Has To Bypass Vital Areas Of The Brain

 Each hemisphere of the brain is made up of four lobes.
-Ideally, you'd want the bullet track to be limited to one hemisphere and one lobe.
-For instance, if the bullet path goes through the right frontal lobe while staying clear of the brain stem, the most vital areas of the brain (the parts that control your breathing and thinking) could be spared.
+Fatalities are less likely when the bullet track is limited to one hemisphere and one lobe.
+For instance, if the bullet path goes through the right frontal lobe while staying clear of the brain stem, the most vital areas of the brain (the parts that control breathing and thinking) could be spared.

-Basically, this is an upward trajectory through the forehead and out the back of the head.
+This is essentially an upward trajectory through the forehead and out the back of the head.

 Brain Tissue Stretches And Overshoots Its Original Position